-When: Thursdays and special occasions and other activities designated by the school.
+When: Wednesdays, special occasions, and other activities designated by the school.

 Types of clothing: Suits or trousers and sport coats, leather or suede dress shoes with socks, button down dress shirts with folded collars, ties, and bow ties.
 Please note: Shirts and coats must have folded collars.
 Pants must be hemmed so they do not drag on the floor.
 Pants are not to have “slits’” in the cuff area.
 Pants are to fit snuggly and not droop around the waist.

 What not to wear: Denim or anything that looks like denim, canvas, pants with utility loops (cargo), pants with bold outside stitching, pants or shorts with attached outside pockets, army surplus clothing, uniforms, overalls, coveralls, jerseys, athletic wear, camp-style work shirts with company logos or embroidered names, shirts without folded collars, hooded sweatshirts, shoes with open toe or back, boots, slippers, sandals or clogs, or shoes of similar style.